Skip to content

 Characteristics of Recessive Phenotypes

-• Gene R is associated with the 'rusty' phenotype.
-A fruit fly that is homozygous recessive for Gene R has a reddish-brown color, much like rusted iron metal.
+• Gene K is connected with the 'kidney' phenotype.
+A fruit fly that is homozygous recessive for Gene K has a body shape that is curved, similar to a kidney bean.

-• Gene Y is related to the 'yucky' phenotype.
-A fruit fly that is homozygous recessive for Gene Y gives off an unpleasant odor and has a generally unappealing look.
+• Gene X is connected with the 'xanthic' phenotype.
+A fruit fly that is homozygous recessive for Gene X has a fluorescent bright yellow coloring.

 Phenotype Genotypes Progeny